 Program Duration Insights

-While many trade schools offer welding programs, STVT stands out with its accelerated timeline, completing the program in just 10 to 15 months.
-This speed allows you to quickly gain essential welding techniques and meet industry demand.
+While many trade schools offer welding programs, STVT stands out with its accelerated timeline of just 10 to 15 months.
+This speed lets you gain essential welding techniques and meet industry demand quickly.

 Financial Aid Opportunities